smilodon76/RXOS-amdOS-zergpool/README.md

 never put 0 watts in an algorithm.

-type $ zprice and change if you want the price of the KWh in your country.default 0.1
+type $ zprice and change if you want the price of the KWh in your country.default 0.1 .at this time with a price of 0.1 kilowatt hour the energy consumption is more than the profits. the rig will be deactivated and will check every 10000 seconds if the profitability has changed. if you want you can lower the price per kilowatt hour so as not to turn off. eg 0.07

 the profitability seen in the output of the miner is calculated with the api  earnings-power usage cost. if you do not want to subtract the energy consumption in zprice put all the prices to 0.